Team Correlated Equilibria in Zero-Sum Extensive-Form Games via Tree Decompositions: Introduction

 Computational game solving in imperfect-information games has led to many recent superhuman breakthroughs in AI~(e.g.,~\citealp{Bowling15:Heads,Brown18:Superhuman,Brown19:Superhuman}).
 Most of the literature on this topic focuses on {\em two-player zero-sum games with perfect recall}---that is, two players who {\em never forget any information during the game} face off in an adversarial manner.
 While this model is broad enough to encompass games such as poker, it breaks in the setting of {\em team games}, in which two {\em teams} of players face off against each other.
 While members of the team have perfect recall, the team as a whole may not, because different members of the team may know different pieces of information.
 Situations that fall into this category include recreational games such as contract bridge, Hanabi (in which there is no adversary), collusion in poker, and all sorts of real-world scenarios in which communication is limited.
 In this paper, we focus on such games.

 We will assume that team members can coordinate before the game begins, including generating randomness that is shared within the team but hidden from the opposing team; in other words, they can {\em correlate} their strategies.
 Once the game begins, they can only exchange information by playing actions within the game.
 An alternative way of interpreting the setting is to consider zero-sum games with {\em imperfect recall} (e.g., \citealp{Kaneko95:Behavior}), that is, games in which players may forget information that they once knew.
+In this interpretation, each team is represented by a single player whose ``memory'' is continuously refreshed to that of the acting team member.
 The two interpretations are equivalent.

 In general, computing equilibria in such games is {\sf NP}-hard~\cite{Chu01:NP}.
 However, some subfamilies of games are efficiently solvable.
-For example, if both teams have {\em common external information}, also known as {\em A-loss recall}~\cite{Kaneko95:Behavior} (in which all information loss for the team can be attributed to forgetting actions that players on the team took), or both teams have at most two players and the interaction between team members is {\em triangle-free}~\cite{Farina20:Polynomial}, then each player's strategy space can be described as the projection of a polytope with polynomially many constraints in the size of the game, and hence the game can be solved in polynomial time.
+For example, if both teams have {\em common external information}, also known as {\em A-loss recall}~\cite{Kaneko95:Behavior} (in which all uncommon knowledge of the team can be attributed to team members not knowing about actions taken by other team members), or both teams have at most two players and the interaction between team members is {\em triangle-free}~\cite{Farina20:Polynomial} (which roughly means that the team's strategy tree can be re-ordered into a strategically equivalent tree obeying A-loss recall), then each player's strategy space can be described as the projection of a polytope with polynomially many constraints in the size of the game, and hence the game can be solved in polynomial time.

-Practical algorithms for solving medium-sized instances of these games~\cite{Celli18:Computational,Farina18:ExAnte,Zhang20:Computing,Farina21:Connecting}, primarily focused on the case in which there is a team of players playing against a single adversary.
+Practical algorithms for solving medium-sized instances of these games~\cite{Celli18:Computational,Farina18:ExAnte,Zhang20:Computing,Farina21:Connecting} primarily focused on the case in which there is a team of players playing against a single adversary.
 These algorithms are mostly based on {\em column generation}, or {\em single oracle}, and require a best-response oracle that is implemented in practice by an integer program.
 While they perform reasonably in practice, they lack theoretical guarantees on runtime.
 Although these techniques can be generalized naturally to the case of two teams using {\em double oracle}~\cite{McMahan03:Planning} in place of their column generation methods, we do not know of a paper that explores this more general case.